 People, groups, and systems need clear, structured, and well-defined objectives from the particular to the general. setting a goal is stated to gain a clear understanding of what needs to be delivered, and the person assessing may then judge the outcome based on defined smart criteria.

 The same happens with the objectives of a company.
 We all have an end to this life, and we cannot get up every day thinking about facing when we are approaching the end because, in this way, there will come a time when we feel that we are not doing enough to sustain ourselves in this world.

 Management by Objectives (MBO)

 Feedback is important because it showcases the room for improvement and is an insight into the company.
-Feedback includes periodic checks to measure current result vs expected and current result vs end objective.
+Feedback includes periodic checks to measure current results vs. expected and current results vs. end objectives.
 The progress can be recorded by asking basic questions like:

 - Is the plan being executed in the right manner?

 - Are the efforts tangible that they are aiding the progress of the project?

 - Are changes required to be made to the current plan?

 The SMART objective helps break down these questions and goals even further, where the scope of every milestone is measured.
 The SMART objective help set goals and track progress to meet the end objective.

 A SMART goal helps in following through on goals and prevents getting distracted.
 Through these goals, different objective goals can be set up, namely: